 An Urban Institute study on Hospitals in Hurricane Katrina found that dependencies on citywide communications that failed in the hurricane put patients in perilous circumstances, with hospitals severed from the outside world as they struggled to keep ICU and hospice patients alive and coordinate chaotic evacuations.
 “When the hospital heard from no one on [Tuesday], people began to get nervous.”

 Of course, it’s not only large hospitals that face communications issues during natural disasters.
 Home healthcare providers giving care in homes, hospices assisting dying patients, long-term care facilities (LTCF) and skilled nursing facilities (SNF) with ill residents are also cut off from patients’ doctors, families and emergency responders.
 Imagine the anxiety of families unable to contact care givers after severe weather.
-A panicked meds nurse at a LTCF or hospice may urgently need to discuss lifesaving medication or pain management substitutes when flooding destroys medication supplies.
+A panicked meds nurse at a LTCF or hospice may urgently need to discuss lifesaving medication or pain management substitutes when flooding destroys medication supplies or like in the case with Irma, panic set in and deaths unfortunately occurred due to the lack of air-conditioning.
 All plausible situations that you, the healthcare facility must have a plan for in case of emergency.

 The healthcare emergency preparedness regulation requires that HHA, Hospice and LTCF have communication plans that specify primary and alternative means for communicating with staff, employees and governmental emergency management agencies.
 They must also maintain continuity of care with a method for sharing information on patients under their care, patient families and with other healthcare providers during a disaster or emergency.
 Providers must also be able to keep the Incident Response Center informed on their needs and ability to provide assistance.